terrycojones/rpnpy/README.md

 ```

 the above will first push the list `[1, 2, 3]` onto the stack, and then `4`
-and `5` will be split (on whitespace) and treated as two separate commands.
+and `5` will be split (on whitespace), treated as two separate commands,
+and result in two more values being pushed onto the stack.

 #### Whitespace

 Leading and trailing whitespace in the command is ignored.
 Whitespace
 anywhere in the modifiers is ignored.

 ## Operation via standard input